 That can’t be right, why would plumbers do that?

 Well, following the war, the demand for cheap housing materials was at an all-time high.
-This pressure caused manufacturing companies to look for ways to capitalize on material scarceness and to develop a product that would meet the financial needs of builders in Canada.
+This pressure caused manufacturing companies to look for ways to capitalize on material scarceness and develop a product that would meet the financial needs of builders in Canada.

 What is Orangeburg pipe?